shotgunsoftware/developer.shotgunsoftware.com/docs/en/action-menu-items/custom-browser-protocols.md

 end open location
 ```

-{% include info title="Note" content="To ensure you are running Python from a specific shell, such as `tcsh`, you can change the do shell script for something like the following: do shell script `tcsh -c \"sgTriggerScript.py '" & this_URL & "'\"`.
-In the Script Editor, save your short script as an “Application Bundle”." %}
+{% include info title="Info" content="To ensure you are running Python from a specific shell, such as `tcsh`, you can change the do shell script for something like the following: do shell script `tcsh -c \"sgTriggerScript.py '" & this_URL & "'\"`.
+In the Script Editor, save your short script as an _Application Bundle_." %}

 **Step 2: Edit the `info.plist` file**